-- Don't respond to unsolicited emails or websites that request banking information to access your bank accounts. - Don't leave your computer unattended when you are in a public space. - Don't accept pop ups on your computer that ask to keep your password on file. - Do use a secure internet connection.
+- Don't respond to unsolicited emails or websites that request banking information to access your bank accounts. - Do make sure that you protect your computer > Don't leave your computer unattended when you are in a public space. - Don't accept pop ups on your computer that ask to keep your password on file.